-The Company Secretary is appointed by and is accountable directly to the Company's Board through the Chair, for all governance matters to do with the proper functioning of the Board.
+The Joint Company Secretaries have been appointed by and are accountable directly to the Company's Board through the Chair, for all governance matters to do with the proper functioning of the Board.

+(a) Have and disclose a diversity policy;

+(b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and

+(c) disclose in relation to each reporting period:

+(1) the measurable objectives set for that period to achieve gender diversity;

+(2) the entity's progress towards achieving those objectives; and

+(3) either:

-- (a) Have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+(A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or

+(B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

 The Company recognises that a talented and diverse workforce is a key competitive advantage and that an important contributor to the Company's success is the quality, diversity and skills of its people.
-The Board does not consider that at this stage it is appropriate to adopt a policy specifically addressing diversity but will consider adopting a policy in future periods.
+The Company is committed to its promotion of workplace diversity, however the Board does not consider that at this stage it is appropriate to adopt a policy specifically addressing diversity.
+The Company will consider adopting a policy in future periods.

-As a measurement of gender diversity, the proportion of women employees in the entity as at 30 June 2022 is as follows:
+As a measurement of gender diversity, the proportion of women employees in the entity as at 30 June 2024 is as follows:

 - Women on the Board: 25%

 - Women in senior executive roles: 25%

-- Women in management positions: 0%
+- Women in management positions: 5%

-- Women in the organisation: 18%
+- Women in the organisation: 14%

-The Company is a relevant employer under the Workplace Gender Equality Act and has lodged a report for the FY22 reporting period.
+The Company is a relevant employer under the Workplace Gender Equality Act and has lodged a report with FY 2023 data and will be lodging a report with FY 2024 data during the WGEA reporting submission period.

-- (a) Have and disclose a process for periodically evaluating the performance of the board, its committees and individual Directors; and - (b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process during or in respect of that period.
+(a) Have and disclose a process for periodically evaluating the performance of the board, its committees and individual Directors; and

+(b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process during or in respect of that period.